dig-soilman/soil-reader/soil-biology.md

 tags: welcoming
 comments: false
 ---
-This page is in edit...
+<p>This page is in edit...</p>
-## Soil Biology
+<h2>Soil Biology</h2>

-Separating the physical soil properties from biologically mediated properties—at
-	times—helps understanding of the biologicals themselves, and the soil.
+<p>Separating the physical soil properties from biologically mediated properties—attimes—helps understanding of the biologicals themselves, and the soil.</p>

-### Ecosystem, Ecology, Ecosystem Services, Biogeochemistry, and Geochemistry
+<h3>Ecosystem, Ecology, Ecosystem Services, Biogeochemistry, and Geochemistry<h3>

-An introductory survey of Soil—as a medium for sustaining biologicals—is a noble cause.
-	This section first has some information about ecology since the spotlight often shines on the lead character, and many consider what soil brings to biologicals to be the their interest.
-The Ecology presented in this reader is not in any way a deep dive.
-Rather, it is a comparison to Ecosystem and Biogeochemistry with the goal of grounding the learner.
-The [Ecology](ecology) portal.
+<p>An introductory survey of Soil—as a medium for sustaining biologicals—is a noble cause.This section first has some information about ecology since the spotlight oftenshines on the lead character, and many consider what soil brings to biologicals tobe the their interest.
+The Ecology presented in this reader is not in any way adeep dive.
+Rather, it is a comparison to Ecosystem and Biogeochemistry with thegoal of grounding the learner.
+The [Ecology](ecology) portal.</p>

-The [Organisms portal](organisms) brings an appreciation for the fact that soil is the
-	most diverse Ecosystem on Earth.
+<p>The Organisms subsection brings an appreciation for the fact that soil is the most diverse Ecosystem on Earth.</p>

-The organisms themselves not only channel energy, but they leave behind energetic [soil
-	organic matter (SOM)](soil organic matter) utilized by still more organisms.
-Indeed if it were not for decomposing heterotrophs we would be covered up in biological waste.
+<p>The organisms themselves not only channel energy, but they leave behind energetic soilorganic matter (SOM) utilized by still more organisms.
+Indeedif it were not for decomposing heterotrophs we would be covered up in biologicalwaste.</p>

-### Ecosystem, Ecology, Biogeochemistry, and Ecosystem Ecology
+<h3>Ecosystem, Ecology, Biogeochemistry, and Ecosystem Ecology</h3>

 <p>The discussion of soil solids and pores includes information that is fundamental to understanding soils many roles.
 Soil might be described and considered passive when used as a <u>noun</u>, such as when it is considered an <em>environment</em> either as habitat or setting.</p>